thecybermaniac/ecostorage/README.md

 ## Usage

-This application was built with [Appwrite](https://appwrite.io) and to make sure it works properly, you need to register on Appwrite to get the necessary keys:
+This application was built with [Appwrite](https://appwrite.io) and to make sure it works properly, you need to register and create a project on Appwrite to get the necessary keys:

 ```ini
 # .env